Generic Name: macitentan (MA si TEN tan)

 Macitentan lowers blood pressure in your lungs, helping your heart pump blood more efficiently.

 Macitentan is used to treat pulmonary arterial hypertension (PAH).
 It improves your ability to exercise and prevents your condition from getting worse.

 Macitentan is available to women only under a special program from a certified pharmacy.
 You must be registered in the program and understand the risks and benefits of taking this medication.

 Macitentan may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about macitentan?

-Do not use macitentan if you are pregnant.
-Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.
-You must use highly effective birth control methods to prevent pregnancy while you are using this medication and for at least 30 days after your treatment ends.
+Do not use macitentan if you are pregnant or think you might be pregnant.
+Use highly effective birth control to prevent pregnancy while using this medicine and for at least 30 days after your treatment ends.

 What should I discuss with my healthcare provider before taking macitentan?

-You should not use macitentan if you are allergic to it, or if you are pregnant or might become pregnant during treatment.
+You should not use macitentan if you are allergic to it.

 To make sure macitentan is safe for you, tell your doctor if you have: